jschaf/mccc/battle/hammelburg.md

 1LT Nutto moved slowly towards Bonnland.
 Upon seeing a roadblock, Nutto embarked north-west along a path to Heßdorf.
 The eager OCS cadets, set off a text book ambush, wounding 1LT Nutto and destroying 3 Shermans.
+Nutto moved back to the main road and sent the report to CPT Baum.
+Just before 2300, Baum moved the task force to linkup with Nutto's reconnaissance element. [@CPTSheldonL.Thompson1945, 15]

-Baum moved to Höllrich and ran into the other road block, losing two tanks in the process.
+Baum moved back to Höllrich and ran into the other road block, losing two tanks in the process.
 Completely blocked, Baum moved the task force to Hill 427 for the night.
+CPT Sheldon Thompson, a liberated POW from Oflag XIII-B noted that the "action of the last two nights and a day without rest was too much for [Task Force Baum] and many, standing or sitting, slept even as the column moved."
+Upon arriving to Hill 427, Baum had just over 100 men, 3 light tanks, 4 Sherman tanks and 3 M4 Sherman assault guns and 15 halftracks.
+While reorganinzing, Baum ordered the gas siphoned from 8 halftracks and then a thermite grenade placed in the fuel tank. [@CPTSheldonL.Thompson1945, page 18,19]

 Unbeknownst to Baum, Hill 427 was a tank gunnery range for the Hoepple's anti-tank course.
 During the night, Hoepple's OCS cadets